fbergama/wass/doc/src/render/documentation/testing.html.md

 # Testing the WASS pipeline

 After the WASS installation is highly recommended to test the whole pipeline to verify its correct operation.
 Tests are performed by some Matlab scripts against a set of synthetically generated stereo frames.
-Please be aware that the processing speed during the tests can be lower than the normal mode of operation described in [Running the pipeline](running.html).
+Please be aware that the processing speed during the tests can be lower than the normal mode of operation described in the [Getting Started](getting_started.html) section.

 ## Downloading the test data